doivglser/mindevenviro-fanciful/README.md

 # USAGE:

-* Login with your user name as $USER, on both: TTY1 (shi3lD.sh), TTY2 (mutt), TTY3 (mc), and to X.
+* Login with your user name as $USER, on both: TTY1 (shi3lD.sh) and to X.

 # run:

 * from TTY1: shi3lD.sh

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
 This script	runs only on systems without network-managers.

-* from TTY2: mutt

-MUA to view system emails and notifications from redundanz.sh.

-* from TTY3: mc

-File manager

 # On X, running vtwm: